 The Department of Physics & Astronomy gives students a chance to study the fundamental laws of nature and their application to the exploration of the universe in a friendly, engaging environment.
-The department offers three degree programs, a Bachelor of Science in Space Physics (BSSP), which prepares students for careers in science and aerospace or for graduate programs in physics, astronomy and astrophysics, a Bachelor of Science in Astronomy (BSA), and a Bachelor of Science in Wildlife Science.
+The department offers two degree programs, a Bachelor of Science in Space Physics, which prepares students for careers in science and aerospace or for graduate programs in physics, astronomy and astrophysics, and a Bachelor of Science in Astronomy.

 The Space Physics program provides a broad-based, rigorous physics education with an emphasis on space-related topics such as astronomy, optics, remote sensing, particle physics, and cosmology.
 The program is guided by the philosophy that physics is something you "do," not just a set of dry theories.
 Most Space Physics students complete a yearlong thesis research project during their senior year.
 In the process, they acquire analytical and laboratory-based research skills that position them for careers in physics, astronomy, and related fields.

 The Astronomy program uses a combination of physics and astronomy classroom courses, along with hands-on laboratory courses, and courses where students use the Campus Observatory, to understand and explore the Universe.
 Graduates are prepared to enter a variety of industrial and basic science applications, as well as graduate programs in related fields.